 This high altitude region extends for many miles from the Grand Canyon and is filled with ponderosa pine forests that enjoy four seasons.
 The North Rim of the Grand Canyon is so snowy in winter that it’s closed between October and May.
 But a visit in mid-summer can’t be beat!
 North of the Grand Canyon, on the Utah border, altitudes drop and red rocks and exotic canyons begin to dominate.

-- Grand Canyon’s North Rim – Magnificent Yet Intimate!
+- Grand Canyon’s North Rim – Magnificent & Intimate by Day or Night!
 December 6, 2016The North Rim of the Grand Canyon is magnificent yet intimate…here are photos from our RV trip across northern Arizona!